 The NHS note that a person may need to take treatment for up to 6 months for recurrent BV.
 It is advisable for any sexual partners to undergo tests for BV and get treatment if necessary.

 It is difficult to prevent BV, as researchers are not sure what causes this condition.

-However, the following methods may decrease the chance of developing BV:
+However, the following methods may

 - using barrier methods, such as condoms and dental dams, during sexual activity